brownian-motion/sublime-rockstar-syntax/README.md

 I am maintaining this package here on my GitHub.
 Please submit any Issues or Pull Requests that you think could improve the package.

+Because the language definition might change, parts of this syntax definition might become invalid.
+Please let me know what I can do to keep this package up to date.

 Right now, I would really like any `syntax_test.` files that I can use to test this package.
+Additionally, I would like any Rockstar source files that I could adapt to turn into a syntax test.
+Finally, any screenshots of Rockstar code using this syntax highlighter taht I could post here would be appreciated.

 ## License

-Please see [LICENSE].
+This code is licensed under the [GNU General Public License v3.0](LICENSE).